 Live music and local food in Tilcara

-We made it to Tilcara by about 3pm and set up camp at El Jardin, paying USD $23.5 for two nights.
-As with Cafayate and Cachi, we had the site pretty much to ourselves at low season; we would have preferred more company, as camping in an empty field in an unfamiliar place can be a bit unnerving!
+As with Cafayate and Cachi, we had the site pretty much to ourselves at low season.
+We would have preferred more company, but it’s also nice to have a bit of peace and quiet!
 Other than that, it was a great place to stay, with flat pitches, power points and hot showers.

 We strolled into Tilcara and found a bigger, livelier and more photogenic town than Cachi.
 That evening we tried some locro (a regional dish) at a restaurant called La Peña on the main plaza.
 By 9pm the place was packed out and we were treated to some local live music.
 For two courses each and two bottles of wine we paid just USD $29.